DanielBMarkham/Info-Ops/manuscript/chapter5.md

 This allowed us to split the world of knowledge up into little pieces we could digest.
 Amazing stuff.

-More important than the Natural Sciences (Wow, that's weird to say), is the *method Aristotle used to organize things*
+More important than the Natural Sciences (Wow, that's weird to say), is the *method Aristotle used to organize things*.

 Things are structured a certain way.
 Things do stuff.
 We can make a decision tree around those two areas and categorize anything, not just chickens.